South Carolina Birth Records Search

 It also offers services to amend incorrect birth certificates.
 You can contact them at (803) 898-3630 for more information.

 South Carolina’s current population is 5.09 million people.
 It is quite densely populated with a ranking of 24th most populated state in America.

-Although relatively small with only 32,020 square miles of area, South Carolina has 153.9 people living per square mile.
-This makes South Carolina the 40th largest state in the U.S and the 19th most densely populated.
+Although relatively small with only 32,020 square miles of area, the state has 153.9 people living per square mile.
+This makes it the 40th largest state in the U.S and the 19th most densely populated.

 Population change from 2010-2016